nerab/dropcaster/README.md

 Episode Identifier (uuid)
 -------------------------
 Dropcaster uses a rather simple approach to uniquely identify the episodes.
 It simply generates a SHA1 hash of the mp3 file.
-If it changes, for whatever reason (even if only a tag was changes), the episode will get a new UUID, and any podcatcher will fetch the episode again (which is what you want, in most cases).
+If it changes, for whatever reason (even if only a tag was changed), the episode will get a new UUID, and any podcatcher will fetch the episode again (which is what you want, in most cases).

 Modifying the sidecar file does not change the UUID, because it only affects the feed and not the episode itself.